jaelin215/Driftville_Agent/README.md

 - Driftville personas and schedules: `app/src/driftville_personas.json`
 - UI persona loader (arcade-style): `app2/app2.py`

+## License

+This project is licensed under the Apache 2.0 License.
+It allows open collaboration, reuse, and contributions while ensuring strong protection against patent-related restrictions.
+See the [LICENSE](./LICENSE) file for full details.

 ## Referenced work:
 This project draws conceptual inspiration from Smallville (Park et al., 2023) but diverges significantly in scope and methodology, focusing on internal cognitive modeling rather than multi-agent social emergence.